chef/monitoring-integration-automate/prometheus/Prometheus-agent-installation-configuration.md

 sudo systemctl enable postgres_exporter
 ```

-## Step 5: ReConfigure Prometheus with the Progres Exporter data collector
+## Step 4: ReConfigure Prometheus with the postgres Exporter data collector
-Complete this procedure to reconfigure Prometheus server with exporter data collector.
+Complete this procedure to reconfigure Prometheus server with exporter data collector for each postgres node.

 * Append the /etc/prometheus/prometheus.yml file with the following content
 ```
-  - job_name: "progress-exporter-node-01"
+  - job_name: "postgres-exporter-node-01"
     static_configs:
       - targets: ["10.100.12.65:9101"]
 ```

-This change will require promethous services to be restarted.
+This change will require prometheus services to be restarted.
 Refer to the [Step 7: Configure Prometheus with the Node Exporter data collector](#step-7-configure-prometheus-with-the-node-exporter-data-collector) for detailed steps.

 ## Configure Prometheus with OpenSearch Plugin